 If possible, flush the stained area by holding it under a faucet with a full stream of cold water.
 Flush from the wrong side of the fabric to force the stain out of the fibers.
 If you can't do a flush, dip a white cloth or paper towel in plain water and blot the stain.
 Use a dry white cloth to absorb the moisture.

 Check the stained area before tossing the item into a hot dryer.
-High heat may set the stain - especially on synthetic fiber clothes - and make it much harder to remove.
 If the stain is not gone, repeat the stain treatment.
+High heat may set the stain—especially on synthetic fibers—and make it much harder to remove.

-If the guacamole contains any ingredients that have food coloring and traces of color remain on the fabric, mix a solution of oxygen-based bleach (brand names are: OxiClean, Tide Oxi, Nellie's All Natural Oxygen Brightener, or OXO Brite) and tepid water.
+If the guacamole contains any ingredients that have food coloring and traces of color remain on the fabric, mix a solution of oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) and tepid water.
 Submerge the entire garment.
 Allow it to soak for at least four hours or overnight and then launder as usual.
-This is safe to use for all washable fabrics - white and colored - except for silk, wool and anything trimmed with leather.
+This is safe to use for all washable fabrics—white and colored—except for silk, wool and anything trimmed with leather.

 If the garment is dry clean only, use a dull edge to lift the avocado or guacamole from the surface of the fabric.
 Blot with a white cloth dipped in plain water.
 Then as soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.

 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

 Make Avocado and Guacamole Stains Disappear From Carpet and Upholstery

 When that blob of guacamole hits the floor, use a spoon or spatula to lift it away from the fibers.
 If you rub with a cloth, you'll only push it deeper into the carpet.